The Winds of Change Choir from the Carol Vance Prison Unit

 STEPPING OUT IN FAITH BRIDE’S ROOM Pat Abrams

 Wednesday Noon Brown Bag Bible Study

 The Wednesday Noon Brown Bag Bible Study continues its study of the Gospel according to Luke.
-We will meet every Wednesday at noon in the fellowship hall EXCEPT for October 15 when Jim Currie will be out of town on study leave.
+We will meet every Wednesday at noon in the fellowship hall.
 Why not come and enjoy a delightful time in studying and discussing this part of God’s Word!

 The Stewardship Committee wants to remind everyone to make sure their pledge for 2014 is up-to-date.
 During the summer months there’s a tendency sometimes to fall behind.
 You would be doing the church a wonderful favor to make sure your giving is in order.
 Thanks so much!!!

 First Presbyterian Church offers a monthly Grief Recovery Group, open to anyone who has suffered a loss due to death of a loved one, divorce, or any other similar life-changing experience.

 The GRG meets in the Bride's Room near the sanctuary at 1 p.m. on the first Sunday of each month.
 The group is facilitated by Ms. Tracey Cofield, a social worker/case manager at Patients Hospital, and a colleague of FPC member, Nola Bray.

 There is no need to register for this ongoing group.
 Simply show up on the first Sunday of the month and find your safe place in the circle of support.